PashavanBijlert/MuSkeMo/README.md

 Define path-point muscles.
 Muscle points are added to the 3D cursor location, and parented to the selected Body (so you have to define bodies first).
 To add a point, type in the muscle name, and select the target body.
 Press shift + right mouse button to position the 3D cursor.
 Muscle points are added to the 3D cursor location.
 You can change the locations of the path points by selecting the muscle in edit mode (select the muscle and press "TAB").

-If the parent bodies are repositioned, you must delete and redraw the muscles.
+Within the muscle panel, it is also possible to create wrapping geometry (currently, only cylinders are supported), and assign these to muscles.

 # **Anatomical & local reference frames panel**